 How the Upgrade Card works

 The Upgrade Card is a cross between a credit card and a personal loan.
-With the Upgrade Card, you’ll receive a credit line of up to $50,000 and an installment term length of up to 60 months*.
-That said, most lines will be $20,000 or less.
+With the Upgrade Card, you’ll receive a credit line of up to $20,000 and an installment term length of up to 60 months*.
 You can use your Upgrade Card at retail locations or online, wherever Visa cards are accepted (except to withdraw cash at an ATM) – and at the end of every billing cycle, your balance will automatically be split into affordable monthly payments.That’s what makes the Upgrade Card such a game-changer.
 Instead of asking consumers to pay off their balance in full every month (or risk racking up serious credit card interest by repaying over the course of many years), the Upgrade Card lets you pay off your balance in installments based on your term length.
 Upgrade consolidates all of your purchases and draws for the month into one payment, which means you can budget for your bill ahead of time because you’ll already know exactly how much you need to pay.

 The Upgrade Card is also great for people who have irregular income or expenses.
 During months with high expenses or reduced earnings, you can use your Upgrade Card to cover the costs of living.
 The card’s fixed monthly payment means you won’t find yourself facing down an extra-large credit card bill during a low-income month.